SimbaBlock/slppp/slppp-template.md

 </table>

 <sup>1.
 The lockingscript can be any valid script combination.
-ACTION & REMOVE's lockingscript are the same means</sup>
+ACTION & ACTION's lockingscript are the same means</sup>

 ### ACTION - Action Blockdrive Transaction Outputs